excubo-ag/Blazor.Grids/README.md

 ## Key features

-- convenient usage of a css grid
+- Convenient usage of a css grid
-- aspect ratio
+- Aspect ratio
-- movable elements
+- Movable elements
-- resizable elements
+- Resizable elements
 - Easy way to add rows and columns, either individually or in bulk
+- Events on move or resize of elements

 ## How to use